Off-road riding complex to reopen in Utica? Project still needs full board approval

 According to the Wards’ petition, the property in question was established in the 1980s as an off-road riding park until it was sold to Unimin Corp. (now COVIA) in 2008.
 COVIA, according to the petition, is willing to exchange the property for parcels in Dayton Township.

 Utica Fire Chief Ben Brown said he approached the Wards with a litany of questions and came away with a plan for how to reach the injured.
 There is a set landing zone.
-The complex will operate in daylight when first-responders are available.
-GPS technology will help EMS locate injured riders.
+The complex will operate in daylight, when first responders are available.
+GPS technology will help emergency medical services find injured riders.

 Public opinion was sharply divided.